Sweetening & fructose intolerance

 Glucose (dextrose)

 Glucose, also known as dextrose, is another simple sugar.
 It is very well tolerated by people with fructose intolerance and even helps to absorb the fructose.
 However, you should not consume too much, as firstly it can have a fattening effect from 100g per hour and secondly it promotes insulin resistance in the long term.
+It is not a good candidate for sweetening if you are fructose intolerant.

 Glucose syrup / glucose-fructose syrup (isoglucose)